RichardVerbraak/Notes/Algorithms.md

 - Growth is with respect to the input
 - Drop constants
+- Worst case is how you _usually_ start to measure

 Big O notation is a generalized way of understanding how your algorithm will react to your input Another way of saying Big O is: